Repatriation (cultural property): National government laws

+France

+The French law on the restitution of cultural property looted during the colonial era, adopted in 2026, simplifies the process for returning objects acquired between 1815 (the fall of Napoleon) and 1972, by making it subject, on a case-by-case basis, to a decree rather than the passing of a specific law, and to the advice given to the government by two commissions (a scientific committee tasked with determining the circumstances under which the claimed objects were transferred, and the National Commission for the Restitution of Cultural Property).

 United States

 In 1863 US President Abraham Lincoln summoned Francis Lieber, a German-American jurist and political philosopher, to write a legal code to regulate Union soldiers' behavior toward Confederate prisoners, noncombatants, spies and property.
 The resulting General Orders No.100 or the Lieber Code, legally recognized cultural property as a protected category in war.
 The Lieber Code had far-reaching results as it became the basis for the Hague Convention of 1907 and 1954 and has led to Standing Rules of Engagement (ROE) for US troops today.
 A portion of the ROE clauses instruct US troops not to attack "schools, museums, national monuments, and any other historical or cultural sites unless they are being used for a military purpose and pose a threat".

 In 2004 the US passed the Bill HR1047 for the Emergency Protection for Iraq Cultural Antiquities Act, which allows the President authority to impose emergency import restrictions by Section 204 of the Convention on Cultural Property Implementation Act (CCIPA).
 In 2003, Britain and Switzerland put into effect statutory prohibitions against illegally exported Iraqi artifacts.
 In the UK, the Dealing in Cultural Objects Bill was established in 2003 that prohibited the handling of illegal cultural objects.